Choke (sports): Attentional control theory (ACT)

 Eysenck and Calvo developed ACT an extension to PET, hypothesizing an individual shifts attention to irrelevant stimuli.
 Stress and pressure cause an increase in the stimulus-driven system and a decrease in the goal-directed system.
 Disruption of balance between these two systems causes the individual to respond to salient stimuli rather than focusing on current goals.
 ACT identifies the basic central executive functions inhibition and shifting, which are affected by anxiety.
 Inhibition is the ability to minimize distractions caused from irrelevant stimuli.
 Shifting requires adapting to changes in attentional control.
 Shifting back and forth between mental sets due to task demands.

 Attentional threshold model

 According to the attentional threshold model, a performance decrement is caused by exceeded threshold of attentional capacity.
 This model combines both the self-focus models and the distraction models.
 The combination of worry and self-focus together causes a decrease in performance.
 Attentional Threshold Model suggests that choking is a complex process involving cognitive, emotional and attentional factors.

 Contributing factors

 Factors of choking may include, individual responsibility, expectations, poor preparation, self-confidence, physical/mental errors, important games/moments and opponent's actions.

 Fear of negative evaluation

 FNE is a psychological characteristic that increases anxiety under high pressure.
-Creates apprehension about others' evaluations or expectations of oneself.
+It creates apprehension about others' evaluations or expectations of oneself.
 FNE is similar to motive to avoid failure (MaF).
 The need to avoid negative evaluation from others, avoid mistakes and avoid negative comparison to other players.